 The detection of precancerous polyps is another distinguishing feature of the device.
 Early detection and intervention mean a better chance at survival.
 Other non-invasive screening tools such as stool, blood and urine tests rely on biomarkers of disease which could be too late for the patient.

 “[Physicians] tell me that biomarkers are very convenient [but they’re] all aiming for cancerous polyp detection — that’s too late,” said Ovadia.
 “Why wait for the cancer?
 Why not go and perform the screening ahead of time?”
 Once you resect a precancerous polyp, you get a healthy individual who can live many more years, he added.

 Now, the company is busy with safety and efficacy studies in sites around the world.
 Following CE approval last January, the company has been conducting an efficacy study in Israel, scheduled to complete this year.
-Last month, Check-Cap researchers presented improvements to their diagnostic algorithm which now has a sensitivity of 76 percent and a specificity of 80 percent for precancerous polyps.
+In May, Check-Cap researchers presented improvements to their diagnostic algorithm which now has a sensitivity of 76 percent and a specificity of 80 percent for precancerous polyps.

 Currently, the device is being evaluated for patient compliance, device usability and safety in US pilot studies at New York University and, more recently, at the Mayo Clinic.
 These pilot studies are meant to prepare for a bigger “pivotal” study set to launch mid-2020.

 Low adherence to traditional colorectal cancer screening methods is a problem all over the world.
 The level of non-adherence in Europe is as high as 80 percent and could be eight times lower in Asia.